 The inner thighs already began to see some wear after 2.5 months of testing.
 This could be problematic for the short.

 If you want more than basic black, Pearl Izumi offers you several options to coordinate your cycling kit.
-We also appreciate that Pearl Izumi offers cyclists more than just one option: in addition to basic black, stripes down the side of each leg can come in a small variety of colors.
+We also appreciate that Pearl Izumi offers cyclists more than just one option: in addition to basic black, stripes down the side of each leg comes in a small variety of colors.

-For $120, we expected something more out of the short.
+We expected something more out of the short.
 It's good, but with better performers costing similar or even less, it's hard to say the Elite Pursuit brings excellent value to the table.

 Cycling shorts enable you to go to all sorts of amazing places - everywhere from mountaintops to your local coffeehouse.
 Pictured left: Louis Garneau Fit Sensor 7.5. and right, the Pearl Izumi Elite Pursuit.